garylirocks/quickrefs/azure-storage.markdown

   - **Premium block blobs**: for low-latency, high-rate, small transactions
   - **Premium file shares**: supports NFS
   - **Premium page blobs**: high performance, VM disks

+  *Premium accounts use SSD, but do not support GRS, GZRS*

+- Default access tier (*Standard accounts only, Does not apply to Premium accounts*)
+  - Hot or cool
+  - *Only applies to blobs*
+  - Can be specified for each blob (Hot/Cool/Archive)

 - Redundancy

   ![Redundancy in the primary region](images/azure_data-redundancy-primary-region.png)